-She was't able to finish her sentence for the man grabbed her by the shoulders, shaking her frail body as if he'd tear her like paper.
-He cursed and spanked her; the plastic of salmon slipped from the woman's hands, scattering on the cold pavement.
+She was't able to finish her sentence for the man grabbed her by the shoulders, her frail body being shaken roughly as if he'd wanted to tear her like paper.
+He cursed and spanked her, so the plastic of salmon slipped from the woman's hands, scattering on the cold pavement.
 My eyes widened at the sight, but I decided to sit still to wait for the right moment.
-As my attention hovered back at the violent couple, I noticed that the lady yelped and pleaded, her face now bruised.
+The lady yelped and pleaded, her face now bruised.
 Nobody was there to witness the abusive act; the road was wiped clean of the living.

 "Stop it, Gau!
 Please, don't..."

 She cried and attempted to get away from his hurtful grasp, though his anger-fuelled beating couldn't be stopped.
-The abuse went on for a good five minutes, his fists landing on her back and everywhere he wanted.
-It was until then that he pushed her away, and coincidentally did she slip on the fresh fish.
+The abuse went on for about a few minutes, his fists landing on her back and everywhere he wanted to hit on.
+It was until he finally felt exhaustion that he pushed her away, and accidentally did she slip on the fresh fish.
 She fell down, head first, and crushed her skull.
-I batted an eye at the criminal who immediately backed off and cowardly ran from the vicinity.
+I batted an eye at the criminal who immediately and cowardly ran from the vicinity.

 A viscous red fluid slithered down the cold ground, crawling its way to the gutters.
 I sneezed, and out of curiosity, got up to take a peek at the bleeding human.
 She was already pale from the loss of blood, and perhaps she got shocked by the fact that she died from stepping on a fish.
 My paws poked her eyes; she didn't respond.
 I jumped on her tummy and scratched the Mossimo shirt she wore, but she didn't flex a muscle.
 I remembered that she shuddered and wriggled in pain a while ago, so why isn't she moving now?